hipaypt/hipaypt-multibanco-magento-1/README.md

-# hipaypt-multibanco-magento-1
-Multibanco extension for Magento 1
+## HiPay Multibanco extension for Magento 1